thiblahute/meson-website/Reference-manual.md

 ### install_data ###

-Installs files listed in positional and <tt>sources</tt> keyword arguments into the directory specified by the <tt>install_dir</tt> argument during install phase.
+Installs files listed in positional and `sources` keyword arguments into the directory specified by the `install_dir` argument during install phase.

 ### install_headers ###

 Installs the specified headers into system's header directory during the install step.
-This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.
-If you just want to specify a subdirectory on top of the default source dir, then use the <tt>subdir</tt> argument.
-As an example if this has the value <tt>myproj</tt> then the headers would be installed to <tt>/prefix/include/myproj</tt>.
+This directory can be overridden by specifying it with the `install_dir` keyword argument.
+If you just want to specify a subdirectory on top of the default source dir, then use the `subdir` argument.
+As an example if this has the value `myproj` then the headers would be installed to `/prefix/include/myproj`.

 ### install_man ###

 Installs the man files specified into system's man directory during the install step.
-This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.
+This directory can be overridden by specifying it with the `install_dir` keyword argument.

 ### install_subdir ###

-Installs the entire given subdirectory tree to the location specified by the keyword argument <tt>install_dir</tt>.
-Note that due to implementation issues this command deletes the entire target dir before copying the files, so you should never use <tt>install_subdir</tt> to install into two overlapping directories (such as <tt>foo</tt> and <tt>foo/bar</tt>) because if you do the behaviour is undefined.
+Installs the entire given subdirectory tree to the location specified by the keyword argument `install_dir`.
+Note that due to implementation issues this command deletes the entire target dir before copying the files, so you should never use `install_subdir` to install into two overlapping directories (such as `foo` and `foo/bar`) because if you do the behaviour is undefined.

 ### is_subproject